 Before the storm arrives, be sure to clean up the yard so as to remove objects that could become “ammunition” in the “hands of the raging wind.”

 Pick up those toys that have been lying in the yard for weeks, remove lawn furniture, put potted plants into the garage temporarily, and remove all unnecessary clutter or debris.

 Also, be sure to have dead trees removed and any branches overhanging your building trimmed back.

 8. Prepare for Flooding

 When storms come, floods come too.
 If your house is at a high elevation, it might not be an issue.
 Otherwise, placing sandbags around entryways can create an effective barricade and keep the floodwaters out.

 It is generally recommended that all entrances to the building be surrounded by a two-feet-high sandbag “trench” that snugs up against the building’s wall on each end.

 9. Get Your Home Insured

-If you don’t already have homeowner’s insurance, you should get it fast.
-It can protect you from having to foot the entire bill in the aftermath of a major storm.
-Most forms of storm damage are covered in standard policies.
+If you don’t already have homeowner’s insurance, you should get it fast; it can protect you from major storm damage.

-Be sure to make a home inventory list so you know your home’s contents and the replacement value of each item covered by your home insurance policy.
-Pictures of the property help too, and you will want to give a copy of the list to your insurer for their records.
+Be sure to make a home inventory list so you know your home’s contents and the replacement value of each item.
+Pictures of the property help too.

 10. Add Foundation Ties